Founder Stories: Why We Joined Cloudflare

 Great.
 That's a pretty amazing story to hear.

-It's really, it's fascinating to hear, you know, you going in your life from, you know, very large technology companies, then attempting and taking that structure and taking that foundation and then moving along to, you know, starting up a company and then, you know, hopefully joining the right company and being able to fulfill your vision over the next couple of years.
+It's fascinating to hear you going in your life from very large technology companies, then attempting and taking that structure and taking that foundation and then moving along to starting up a company and then hopefully joining the right company and being able to fulfill your vision over the next couple of years.